Carvalm1/Bonbon-Reposteria/README.md

 <!-- README.md -->
 # Bombóncito 🍬

-A cozy and kawaii-themed baking and recipe blog.
-This site features categorized recipes with adorable icons and a responsive layout.
+A cozy baking and recipe blog.

 ## Structure
 - `index.html`: Homepage with navigation, recipe cards, and search.